 Lemonlight’s Stock Video Process

-At Lemonlight, whether you’re creating a full stock video or just supplementing new footage with stock content, we begin by determining your stock footage budget during pre-production.
+At Lemonlight, whether you’re creating a fully curated video—videos that utilize existing assets including stock footage, product renderings, or screen captures—or just supplementing new footage with stock content, we begin by determining your stock footage budget during pre-production.
 We’ll handle the process of purchasing the rights to the clip on your behalf and bill you for the cost of the footage, so it’s important to get a clear understanding of how much you’re willing to spend.

 We’ll also need to know the types of shots you want to include and how specific you’d like to be about the clip’s details.
 As you can probably tell from our explanation above, this helps us understand whether we’ll be focusing primarily on basic clips or premium clips for your content.